common name: ladybirds, lady beetles, ladybugs [of Florida]

 Figure 10.
 Larvae of the twicestabbed lady beetle, Chilocorus stigma (Walker).
 Photograph by J.P.
 Michaud, University of Florida.

 Rhyzobius lophanthae was introduced to California from Australia in 1892 to control scale insects, and somehow later made its way to Florida (there is no record of an early introduction into Florida).
 Chilocorus circumdatus (Schoenherr) [other writers give the author name as Gyllenhal] was released in Florida in 1996, from Australia (although it is native to southeastern Asia and is adventive in Australia) against citrus snow scale, Unaspis citri, and is established (H. W. Browning, personal communication, M. C. Thomas, personal communication).
+Chilocorus nigrita (Fabricius) and Pharoscymnus flexibilis (Mulsant), both native to India, were first detected in Florida in 2007 and 2013 respectively.
 Azya orbigera Mulsant was first detected in Florida in 1975, and seems to be an immigrant from the Neotropical region (Woodruff and Sailer 1977).
 Decadomius bahamicus (Casey) was first detected in Florida in 1991, and is an immigrant from the Caribbean or the Bahamas or Bermuda (Bennett and Gordon 1991).
-Diomus roseicollis Mulsant is another immigrant, from Cuba (Gordon 1976).
-These and other insects that immigrated to Florida are listed and discussed by Frank and McCoy (1992).
+Diomus roseicollis Mulsant is another immigrant, from Cuba (Gordon 1976) as is Egius platycephalus Mulsant (Thomas and Blanchard 2014).
+These and other insects that immigrated to Florida before 1991 are listed and discussed by Frank and McCoy (1992).
+Hyperaspis trifurcata Schaeffer and Thalassa montezumae Mulsant are both native to the southwestern USA and were detected in Florida in 2006 and 2009 respectively.
+Recently detected coccinellids non-native to Florida are discussed and illustrated by Thomas and Blanchard (2014).

 (i) Predatory Species - Feeding on Aphids